swissarthurfreeman/Text2KGBenchmarker/experiments/bench-rebel/README.md

 `*args` is a list of arguments that are passed to the constructor but not explicitely listed, without name, `*kwargs` is a dictionary of arguments passed that aren't known to the constructor, but that were provided a name, see [this post](https://stackoverflow.com/questions/3394835/use-of-args-and-kwargs) for more details.
 Hugging face makes heavy use of this to pass arguments from one base class to other said base class might use.

+nli_batch [
+  'Trouble at Timpetill, directed by Nicolas Bary, is a captivating blend of fantasy and adventure.
+The film features a talented cast, including Lola Créton, François Damiens, and Carole Bouquet, who bring the enchanting story to life.
+With its imaginative storyline and impressive performances, this film promises an engaging experience for viewers of all ages.
+Trouble at Timpetill cast member François Damiens.',

+  'Trouble at Timpetill, directed by Nicolas Bary, is a captivating blend of fantasy and adventure.
+The film features a talented cast, including Lola Créton, François Damiens, and Carole Bouquet, who bring the enchanting story to life.
+With its imaginative storyline and impressive performances, this film promises an engaging experience for viewers of all ages.
+Trouble at Timpetill cast member Carole Bouquet.',

+  'Trouble at Timpetill, directed by Nicolas Bary, is a captivating blend of fantasy and adventure.
+The film features a talented cast, including Lola Créton, François Damiens, and Carole Bouquet, who bring the enchanting story to life.
+With its imaginative storyline and impressive performances, this film promises an engaging experience for viewers of all ages.
+Trouble at Timpetill cast member Lola Créton.',

+  'Trouble at Timpetill, directed by Nicolas Bary, is a captivating blend of fantasy and adventure.
+The film features a talented cast, including Lola Créton, François Damiens, and Carole Bouquet, who bring the enchanting story to life.
+With its imaginative storyline and impressive performances, this film promises an engaging experience for viewers of all ages.
+Trouble at Timpetill genre adventure film.',

+  'Trouble at Timpetill, directed by Nicolas Bary, is a captivating blend of fantasy and adventure.
+The film features a talented cast, including Lola Créton, François Damiens, and Carole Bouquet, who bring the enchanting story to life.
+With its imaginative storyline and impressive performances, this film promises an engaging experience for viewers of all ages.
+Trouble at Timpetill director Nicolas Bary.'
+]